Hazel tree

 Story Writing

-The creative writing club will provide regular opportunities for students to share and workshop original scripts and other creative writing works.
+The literature club will provide regular opportunities for students to share and workshop original scripts and other creative writing works.
 As well as occasional visits by guest facilitators who will provide activities and guidance through various writing workshops.
 Additionally, this club will edit and make layout decisions for our literary magazine the Raven's Review (published quarterly).

 Happy human fingers suggesting feedback and communication concept